 This melodrama has villains too.
 One is a Mr. Randall, who owns the siamese twins, and wants to keep them.
-He sets roadblocks in the him a Manticore, a very fierce creature with the The chapter on logic and metaphysics head of a man.
-At that point, the action borders other twin, Indamora, and she him.
-He, of course, wants to share Martin's bed.
+He sets roadblocks in the way of Martin's love.
+At one point, he sics on him a Manticore, a very fierce creature with the head of a man.
+At that point, the action borders on slapstick.
+Later, Mr Randall sues Martin in court because he regards Lindamora as legally his slave.

 Mr. Randall is not the only villain here.
 Someone else creates a roadblock to Martin's love: it is the black Prince of Monomotapa, who is three feet high.
-He falls in love with the
+He falls in love with the other twin, Indamora, and she him.
+He, of course, wants to share Martin's bed.